1 Summary of available resources

 1.4 Coding Training Groups

-Those working in Data and Analysis are recommended to take the internal training courses in R, SQL, Python and Git/GitHub as they are run using the MoJ Analytical Platform.
+To benefit from learning while using the MoJ Analytical Platform, MoJ analysts are recommended to take the internal training courses in R, SQL, Python and Git/GitHub.
 The main introductory R, SQL and Git/GitHub sessions are usually run live in February/March, June/July and October/November each year while you can also work through R, SQL, Git/GitHub and Python sessions yourself using the training material and/or recordings.
 To learn more about the sessions currently available and how to access the material and recordings, go to the Coding Training Groups chapter.

 1.5 Coffee and Coding